 My country, India, is projected to overtake China as the world’s most populous nation within a few years.
 This motivates me to study the many challenges facing oral health care in my country, due to sheer numbers.
 For this reason, earning the MPH Degree will be a solid long-term investment in my capacity to contribute to the challenges we face in global dentistry.
 I see Periodontics as of immense value to India, which is one of the factors that called me in this professional direction.
 Minimally invasive surgical techniques, primarily, stand at the center of my research interests and the area in which I am the most widely read, along with Implantology.

-I come from humble but very hard-working origins among India’s minority Orthodox Hindu community.
+I come from humble but hard-working origins among India’s minority Orthodox Hindu community.
 Since I was a child, I have been told by my family and the members of the larger community that what we have and what we aspire to do is all a gift from God, and this is the way that I see my education and my capacity for the balance of my professional life to contribute to caring for the oral health needs of the globally underserved.

-I thank you for considering my application.
+Thank you for considering my application.